2006 Spanish Grand Prix: Qualifying

 Saturday afternoon's qualifying session was divided into three parts.
 The first part ran for 15 minutes, and cars that finished the session 17th position or lower were eliminated from qualifying.
 The second part of the qualifying session lasted 15 minutes and eliminated cars that finished in positions 11 to 16.
 The final part of the qualifying session ran for 20 minutes which determined the positions from first to tenth, and decided pole position.
 Cars which failed to make the final session could refuel before the race, so ran lighter in those sessions.

-Alonso clinched his second pole position of the season with a time of 1:14.648, and was joined on the front row by teammate Fisichella.
-Michael Schumacher took third place on the grid, with a qualifying time more than one-tenth slower than Alonso's.
+Championship leader Fernando Alonso clinched his second pole position of the season with a time of 1:14.648 and was joined on the front row by Renault teammate Giancarlo Fisichella.
+Michael Schumacher and Felipe Massa put their Ferraris on the second row of the grid.